Devzstudio/Vscode-Emoji-Snippets/README.md

 # Emoji-Snippets 🥰

 Emoji Snippets helps developers to insert emoji on their files.
-You can use these emoji in PHP,HTML,JS,CSS and more 😎
+You can use these emoji in PHP,HTML,JS,CSS,React and more 😎

 ## Features